autopi-io/documentation/docs/guides/how_to_use_the_car_explorer_feature.md

 ## Troubleshooting if no PID's are Visible
 If your PID's aren't listed in **My Library**, check the following things.
-* That you device is updated to the most recent version.
+* That your device is updated to the most recent version.
 * That the device has been online since the update.
 * That the engine has been running for a little while since the update.
 * That the vehicle associated to your device, has the correct make and model specified.